arenaxr/arena-docs/content/overview/build.md

 ![](/assets/img/overview/build/mammuthus-primigenius-scene-landmark.png)

 ## Link your scene to the physical world
-You can make a scene you create linkable to the physical world by adding its coordinates to the [ATLAS tool](https://atlas.conix.io) (requires write permission to list coordinates).
+You can make a scene you create linkable to the physical world by adding its coordinates to the [ATLAS tool]()<em> - COMING SOON</em><!--https://atlas.conix.io --> (requires write permission to list coordinates).
 This will allow users in Augmented Reality (AR) to [discover your ARENA scene](../tools/atlas) when they are in physical range of it.

   ![](../../../assets/img/overview/atlas.png)